bgachara/bgachara.github.io/posts/rust_ref.md

 }

 ```
-- Thanks to the capacity of monadsto pass generic data on both variant arms, we can both pass a successful boolean result and treat the overall successful operation  of the function as its own boolean result.
+- Thanks to the capacity of monads to pass generic data on both variant arms, we can both pass a successful boolean result and treat the overall successful operation  of the function as its own boolean result.
 At the same time able to provide context to our errors.

 ### Error propagation

-- as with Option<>, we use unwrap() to access values
-- we can utilize if with is_ok() and is_err() methods.
-- unwrap discouraged because of program panic, use if let for safer erro patterns.
+- As with Option<>, we use unwrap() to access values.
+We can utilize if with is_ok() and is_err() methods. unwrap discouraged because of program panic, use if let for safer erro patterns.

 ### ? operator

-- Being able to propagate errors without a lot of syntax is crucial when keeping code clean. more time to focus on the good side of code.
-- ? operator used to achieve this exactly.
+- Being able to propagate errors without a lot of syntax is crucial when keeping code clean. more time to focus on the good side of code. ? operator used to achieve this exactly.
 - When we have a function that returns a Result, any expression within its body that also returns a Result can be appended with ? to force any Err result to be returned immediately.

 ### Custom Error Types

 - While we can utilize any type for defining error context, enums are a great canditate for errors.
-- To allow other errors types to be carried into their own ? operator, we must implement From<T> for the desired type.
+To allow other errors types to be carried into their own ? operator, we must implement From<T> for the desired type.

 ## Lifetimes